Director of the Bearkat Marching Band

 Professor of Music

-Matthew McInturf is Professor of Music, Director of Bands and Director of the Center for Music Education at Sam Houston State University.
+Matthew McInturf is Professor of Music, Director of Bands and Director of the Center for Music Education at Sam Houston State University in Huntsville, Texas.
 He previously taught at Florida International University and in the public schools of Richardson, Texas.
-He holds degrees from the University of North Texas and the University of Houston and a doctorate in conducting at the University of Cincinnati College-Conservatory of Music.
-He has studied conducting with Anshel Brusilow, Eddie Green and Eugene Migliaro Corporon and composition with Michael Horvit and Darrell Handel.

 Throughout his career, Dr. McInturf's ensembles have been recognized for their musical accomplishment.
 He has performed throughout the United States and recordings of his performances have been broadcast on National Public Radio.
-In 1991, conducting the J. J. Pearce High School Band, he performed an acclaimed concert at the Mid-West Clinic, with trombone soloist Christian Lindberg.
-He has performed at the Texas Music Educators Association Convention and at the Southwest Regional Convention of the College Band Directors National Association with the SHSU Wind Ensemble.
+In 1991, conducting the J. J. Pearce High School Band, he performed an acclaimed concert at the Mid-West clinic, with trombone soloist Christian Lindberg.
+He has performed at the Texas Music Educators Association Convention, the American Bandmasters Association Convention and the Southwest Regional Convention of the College Band Directors National Association with the SHSU Wind Ensemble.

 Darla McBryde is the Assistant Director of Bands and the Associate Director of the Bearkat Marching Band.
 A native of Fort Worth, Texas, Ms. McBryde previously served as the Director of Bands and Fine Arts Department Chair at Timber Creek High School in Keller ISD, as the Assistant Band Director at Keller High School, and as an Assistant Band Director and Colorguard Director at Flower Mound High School in Lewisville ISD.